chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 ### Calculating hero heading scales

 My global Hero component can accept any title, and is used everywhere except the homepage, meaning titles can be vastly different.
-To ensure I don't hardcode it to a specific size, my component runs the title through a filter which returns a scale, passed on to CSS.
-If a title has only a couple words, the scale remains at `1`, but if it's basically a sentence, that number is lowered so the hero component doesn't take up the entire page.
+To ensure I don’t hardcode it to a specific size, my component runs the title through a filter which returns a scale, passed on to CSS.
+If a title has only a couple words, the scale remains at `1`, but if it’s basically a sentence, that number is lowered so the hero component doesn't take up the entire page.

 The logic is rather simple as it takes in the number of letters and words, maps them both on separate min/max scales, then averages the results and returns a number between `0.75` (long titles) and `1` (short titles).
-It's running both because you can have a lot of short words, or very few long words — with this average, it's kind of safe either way.
-It's not scientific but it works!
-Here's the code if you're curious (or if you have a better algorithm to suggest):
+It’s running both because you can have a lot of short words, or very few long words — with this average, it’s kind of safe either way.
+It’s not scientific but it works!
+Here’s the code if you’re curious (or if you have a better algorithm to suggest):

 ```js
 const remapNum = (number, inMin, inMax, outMin, outMax) => ((number - inMin) * (outMax - outMin)) / (inMax - inMin) + outMin;